standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 * `node` is the command that starts the SHR-CLI application.
 * The dot `.` represents the current directory in Windows and macOS.
 In this example, the tooling directory is the current working directory.
-* `../shr-spec/spec` represents the location of the specification directory.
-The double dot `..` represents the directory above the current working directory, in Windows and macOS.
-In this case, `/shr-spec` is parallel to the tooling directory, and `/spec` is one level below that.
+* `../shr-spec/spec` represents the location of the _specification_ directory.
+The double dot `..` represents the directory above the current _working directory_ in Windows and macOS.
+In this case, `/shr-spec` is parallel to the _tooling directory_, and `/spec` is one level below that.
-* `-c ig-mcode/ig-mcode-r4-config.json` directs the execution engine to the configuration file.
-Note that the configuration file location is relative to the specification directory, implying the full path to the configuration is `../shr-spec/spec/ig-mcode/ig-mcode-r4-config.json`
+* `-c ig-mcode/ig-mcode-r4-config.json` directs the execution engine to the Configuration file.
+Note that the Configuration file location is relative to the _specification_ directory, implying the full path to the configuration is `../shr-spec/spec/ig-mcode/ig-mcode-r4-config.json`
-* `-l error` is an option that sets tells the system to surpress any messages that don't rise to the level of an `error`.
+* `-l error` is an option that sets tells the system to suppress any messages that don't rise to the level of an `error`.
 This reduces the amount of output to the console window.

 ### Addressing Error Messages

 In the process of building a model, it is inevitable that you will encounter error messages from SHR-CLI.
-Debugging the model is an iterative process, and it could take some perseverance to arrive at a "clean" run of SHR-CLI with no errors.
+Debugging the model is an iterative process, and it could take some perseverance to arrive at a _clean_ run of SHR-CLI with no errors.
 This is an expected part of the process.

-A detailed list of CIMPL compilation errors and troubleshooting suggestions are available in **[Appendix](#appendix-error-messages)**.
+A detailed list of CIMPL compilation errors and troubleshooting suggestions are available in **[Appendix: Error Messages](#appendix-error-messages)**.

 Here are some general tips on approaching debugging your model:

-* Always eliminate [parsing errors](#parsing-errors) first. **Parsing errors can be identified because they include a file, line number, and column number.** It is essential to elminate parsing errors first, because parsing errors usually trigger large cascades of other errors, so you can't truly start debugging your model until parsing errors have been eliminated.
+* Always eliminate [parsing errors](#parsing-errors) first.
+Parsing errors can be identified because they include a file, line number, and column number.
+It is essential to eliminate parsing errors first, because parsing errors usually trigger large cascades of other errors.
+You can't start debugging your model until parsing errors have been eliminated.
 * Once all parsing errors have been eliminated, start working top down on the first (or first few) errors.
 Often, subsequent errors are a consequence of the first error.
 * Don't be discouraged by the number of errors, since a single correction can silence multiple logged errors.
 * Read the error messages carefully.
 Although the messages might be cryptic, especially at first, the names of classes and paths are often excellent clues.

 ### Advanced Logging

-SHR-CLI uses the [Bunyan](https://www.npmjs.com/package/bunyan) structured logging framework, and stores a full log file in the output folder (note: it will be appended to on subsequent runs).
+SHR-CLI uses the [Bunyan](https://www.npmjs.com/package/bunyan) structured logging framework, and stores a full log file in the output folder.
+Each subsequent execution appends messages to the log file.
 You can use the Bunyan CLI tool to perform advanced filtering of the log file.
 For example:
 ```
 node_modules/.bin/bunyan -c 'this.shrId=="shr.vital.BloodPressure"'  -o short out/out.log
 ```

-For more information on Bunyan and Bunyan CLI, see the Bunyan documentation.
+For more information on Bunyan and Bunyan CLI, see the [Bunyan documentation](https://www.npmjs.com/package/bunyan).

 ## Outputs from SHR-CLI

-The output of running SHR-CLI appear in a directory named "out".
-By default, the /out directory is created in the tooling directory.
+The output of running SHR-CLI appears in a directory named _out_.
+By default, the _/out_ directory is created in the _tooling directory_.
 A different location can be designated using the `-o` [command line option](#executing-shr-cli).

-The content of the /out directory depends on which exporters were selected to run, which is controlled using the `-s` command line option.
-By default, the /out will contain five exports, as shown below, each corresponding to a separate export process:
+The content of the _/out_ directory depends on which exporters were selected to run, which is controlled using the `-s` command line option.
+By default, the /_out_ will contain five exports, as shown below, each corresponding to a separate export process:

 ![Typical Contents of the /out Directory](img_cimpl/typical-out-directory.png)

-* cimcore - this directory is only used in the process of building the `modeldoc` export, and may not appear in the future releases.
+* _cimcore_ - this directory is only used in the process of building the `modeldoc` export, and may not appear in future releases.
-* [data-dictionary](#data-dictionary-export) - this directory contains an MS-Excel spreadsheet containing a list of model elements and value sets
+* [_data-dictionary_](#data-dictionary-export) - this directory contains an MS-Excel spreadsheet containing a list of model `Element`s and value sets
-* [fhir](#fhir-export) - this directory contains all the definitions and assets necessary to produce the IG
+* [_fhir_](#fhir-export) - this directory contains all the definitions and assets necessary to produce the IG
-* [json-schema](#json-schema-export) - this directory contains schemas for the (**TO DO -- need to define the JSON schema export**)
+* [_json-schema_](#json-schema-export) - this directory contains schemas for the (**TO DO -- need to define the JSON schema export**)
-* [modeldoc](#model-documentation-export) - this directory contains files that present the model with a look and feel similar to [Javadoc](https://www.oreilly.com/library/view/learn-to-program/9781680500523/f_0126.html)
+* [_modeldoc_](#model-documentation-export) - this directory contains files that present the model with a look and feel similar to [Javadoc](https://www.oreilly.com/library/view/learn-to-program/9781680500523/f_0126.html)

 ### FHIR Export

-The FHIR export consists of profiles, extensions, value sets, code systems, examples, and other artifacts needed to create a FHIR IG.
+The FHIR export consists of **profiles**, **extensions**, **value sets**, **code systems**, **examples**, and other artifacts needed to create a FHIR IG.
 These are not the _pages_ of the IG, but rather various definitions that underlie the IG presentation.
-You must run the [IG publisher](#creating-the-implementation-guide) to create the IG itself.
+You must run the [IG publisher](#creating-the-implementation-guide) to create the IG.

-The FHIR export appears in the /fhir subdirectory under the designated "out" directory.
-The directory contains further subdirectories for code systems, extensions, the IG (guide), the logical model (logical), profiles, and value sets.
+The FHIR export appears in the _/fhir_ subdirectory under the designated _out_ directory.
+The directory contains further subdirectories for **code systems**,**extensions**, the IG (_guide_), the logical model (_logical_), **profiles**, and **value sets**.

 #### Logical Model Export

+An optional part of the FHIR export, the logical model can be turned on or off using the `includeLogicalModels` flag in the Configuration file.

 The logical model is an alternative representation of the CIMPL model, expressed in a familiar FHIR-like format.
-The logical model closely follows the CIMPL definitions because it reflects the model _prior to_ mapping to FHIR resources.
-Each entry is presented as if it were a new FHIR resource, rather than a profile.
-The logical model is formally expressed as a set of FHIR `StructureDefinitions`.
-These definitions are distinguished from profiles because the names generated by the tooling end in `-model`.
+The logical model closely follows the CIMPL definitions because it reflects the model _prior to_ mapping to FHIR **resources**.
+Each `Entry` is presented as if it were a new FHIR **resource**, rather than a **profile**.
+The logical model is formally expressed as a set of FHIR **StructureDefinitions**.
+These definitions are distinguished from **profiles** because the names generated by the tooling end in `-model`.

-Because the logical model does not entail the additional complication of mapping, it is useful for review purposes.
+Because the logical model does not include maps, it is useful for review purposes.
 The logical model can be checked for clinical relevance and sufficiency before making mapping decisions.

-An optional part of the FHIR export, the logical model can be turned on or off using the `includeLogicalModels` flag in the configuration file.

 ![Logical Model Example](img_cimpl/logical-model-sw-example.png)

 ### Model Documentation Export

 The model documentation provides another way to view the logical model.
-This view emphasizes the class hierarchy defined in CIMPL, the datatypes, associated constraints, and relationships between the classes (references).
-The panel in the upper left allows the user to filter on the namespace and (in SHR-CLI 6.6 and higher) the class type (Entry, Group, or Element).
+This view emphasizes the class hierarchy defined in CIMPL, the data types, associated constraints, and relationships between the classes (references).
+The panel in the upper left allows the user to filter on the namespace and (in SHR-CLI 6.6 and higher) the class type (`Entry`, `Group`, or `Element`).
 The right-hand panel shows details for the selected class, include the full set of properties and constraints.

 For many users, especially those with experience in object-oriented modeling, the model documentation is the quickest way to navigate around the model.

 ![Model Documentation Example](img_cimpl/model-documentation-example.png)

 ### Data Dictionary Export

-The Data Dictionary is an Microsoft Excel file containing a simplified, flattened list of model elements and value sets, extracted from the FHIR profiles.
+The Data Dictionary is a Microsoft Excel file containing a simplified, flattened list of model `Elements` and value sets, extracted from the FHIR **profile**s.
 The spreadsheet has five tabs:

-* The "Key" tab contains a key to the columns in the other tabs;
+* The _Key_ tab contains a key to the columns in the other tabs,
-* The "Profiles" tab contains a list of the primary profiles and their descriptions;
+* The _Profiles_ tab contains a list of the primary profiles and their descriptions,
-* The "Data Elements" tab contains a list of [MustSupport](https://www.hl7.org/fhir/conformance-rules.html#mustSupport) and required elements associated with those profiles;
+* The _Data Elements_ tab contains a list of [**MustSupport**](https://www.hl7.org/fhir/conformance-rules.html#mustSupport) and required **elements** associated with those **profiles**,
-* The "Value Sets" tab contains a list of value sets used in the IG, and their descriptions;
+* The _Value Sets_ tab contains a list of value sets used in the IG, and their descriptions,
-* The "Value Set Details" tab contains a list of the codes and/or implicit definitions in those value sets.
+* The _Value Set Details_ tab contains a list of the codes and/or implicit definitions in those value sets.

-The Data Dictionary can be useful both to clinicians and implementers who don't need the structural details of the FHIR profiles, but want the contents in list form.
+The Data Dictionary can be useful both to clinicians and implementers who don't need the structural details of the FHIR **profiles**, but want the contents in list form.
 For many reviewers and contributors, this can be an easy-to-use format to facilitate discussion and feedback.

 ### JSON Schema Export